35 Clever Craft Ideas Using Light Bulbs

 20. Penguin Ornaments

 The kids would love to have their name printed on a penguin ornament like one of these.
-You'll find out how to make them by going to the Lady With The Red Rocker site.
+Decorate to suit the season.

 21. Light Bulb Collage